Detection of astrophysical gravitational wave sources by TianQin and LISA: Results

 \section{Results}

 Due to their similar configuration, TianQin and LISA will be able to detect the same kind of astrophysical sources.
 However, TianQin is more sensitive to frequencies above $10\,{\rm mHz}$ while LISA shows greater sensitivity for $f\lesssim10\,{\rm mHz}$.
-Therefore, TianQin tends to be more sensitive to lighter sources while LISA performs better for heavier sources, although, this is not always the case.
-Equal mass MBHBs and EMRIs will be detected by LISA to larger distances than by TianQin and most parameters will be detected with higher accuracy by the latter.
+Therefore, TianQin tends to be more sensitive to lighter sources emitting GWs at higher frequencies while LISA tends to perform better for heavier sources that merge at lower frequencies; although, there are also exceptions to this ``rule''.
+Equal mass MBHBs and EMRIs will be detected by LISA to larger distances than by TianQin and most parameters will be detected with higher accuracy by LISA.
 However, heavy IMRIs will be detected by LISA only at bigger distances and with better accuracy for the heaviest systems with a total mass above $3\times10^5\,{\rm M_\odot}$ while TianQin performs similarly or better for the lighter ones.
 In contrast, TianQin will detect SBHBs at larger distances and with better accuracy but only for the lightest systems while LISA will perform similarly for the heaviest binaries with a mass close to $100\,{\rm M_\odot}$.
 For DWDs, the performance of the two detectors depends greatly on the evolution stage of the system.
 Binaries with higher frequencies above roughly $10\,{\rm mHz}$ will be detected more accurately by TianQin while LISA performs better for DWDs with lower frequencies.
 TianQin will reach larger distances and achieve better detection accuracies for light IMRIs although for the heaviest systems of a total mass close to $10^5\,{\rm M_\odot}$ LISA will obtain similar results.

-For the SGWB we find that TianQin alone and LISA alone will perform at a similar level for the extragalactic background while LISA performs better for the galactic foreground.
+For the SGWB we find that TianQin alone and LISA alone will perform at a similar level for the extragalactic background while LISA performs better for the galactic foreground because the DWDs that form the background are emitting at lower frequencies below $10\,{\rm mHz}$.
 However, here it is important to point out that the detection of the SGWB by a single detector requires accurate modeling of the noise.
 In contrast, joint detection using cross-correlation between two separate detectors allows us to get more reliable results.
 At the same time, we find that the detection accuracy for the SGWB from joint detection is better than the detection for any of the two detectors.

 Joint detection by TianQin and LISA allows a significant improvement in the study of astrophysical GW sources.
 Since both detectors can detect the same sources, combining their detection always allows detection at larger distances and with lower detection errors.
 However, the biggest gain probably does not come from the joint detection of particular sources but from the possibility of covering a much larger parameter space.
 Getting a better picture of the astrophysical origin and evolution of most astrophysical sources requires the detection of different systems with different sets of parameters.
 For most sources, neither TianQin alone nor LISA alone will be able to detect their entire population but joint detection will allow a significantly improved coverage.